Shopify/theme-check/docs/checks/nested_snippet.md

 ## Check Details

-This check is aimed at eliminating ...
+This check is aimed at eliminating excessive nesting of snippets.

 :-1: Examples of **incorrect** code for this check: